-Walking a path on a hot afternoon, shedding a heavy mantle of work’s entangling thoughts, my attention’s drawn to a shadow on the path — it’s a dark purple swallow resting with his belly buried in the sun-baked sand at … Continue reading
+Walking a path on a hot afternoon, shedding a heavy mantle of work’s entangling thoughts, my attention’s drawn to a shadow on the path — a dark purple swallow rests with his belly buried in the sun-baked sand at path’s … Continue reading

 the rivers are by these storms made mud red — gashes at the feet of mountains raging westward — the life of the land bled into the sea.

 I awoke in the Nectar Hours before dawn.
 Outside the bright face of the moon gazed down — just below it Jupiter dangled like a diamond earing